 - Divide the dough in half, and wrap well.
 Refrigerate for 1 hour up to 8 hours.

-- Preheat your oven to 350°F. Line sheet pans with parchment paper or a silicon baking mat.
+- Preheat your oven to 350° F. Line baking sheet with parchment paper or a silicon baking mat.

 - Once the dough has chilled, take one piece of dough out of the refrigerator, and dust a clean work surface with confectioner's sugar, and the dough.
 Roll it out as thin or thick as you like; for slightly less crisp cookies, roll it out more thickly.